Congressional Internship Program | CHCI

 CHCI hosts interns two times a year:

-Summer is a time when D.C. is full of interns, creating many networking opportunities; in the Fall, interns have the opportunity to participate in CHCI’s Hispanic Heritage Month events.
+• Summer is a time when Washington, DC is a popular destination for internships, creating many networking opportunities; in the Fall, interns have the opportunity to participate in CHCI’s Hispanic Heritage Month events.

-No matter which semester sounds best to you, we encourage all applicants to apply to every session (Summer, Fall) if they are eligible, as our application pools are very competitive year after year.
+• No matter which semester sounds best to you, we encourage all applicants to apply to every session they are eligible for, as our application pools are very competitive year after year.

 We encourage all applicants to apply as early as possible to facilitate the review process and avoid any technical complications.